 • Biometric Monitoring: Real-time assessment of student stress, engagement, and cognitive load

-Effective SEND-focused AI use requires structured staff training.
+Effective SEND-focussed AI use requires structured staff training.
 Our guide to AI CPD for schools includes department-specific training for SEND teams.

 Further Reading